Sweat (A La La La La Long): Chart performance

 "Sweat (A La La La La Long)" was a top-10 hit in Austria, Denmark, Finland, Greece, Ireland, Norway, Sweden and the United Kingdom, as well as on the Eurochart Hot 100, where the single peaked at number two.
 In the UK, it reached number three on the UK Singles Chart, on 16 May 1993, and at number six on the UK Dance Singles Chart.
 It is the group's highest-charting song in the UK, and it topped the charts of Switzerland and Germany for six and 12 weeks, respectively.
 It also reached number one in Belgium, the Netherlands, and Portugal.
 Outside Europe, "Sweat" was a hit in Israel and Zimbabwe, where it peaked at number one; Australia, reaching number two; and New Zealand, where it reached number one.
 In the United States, the song peaked at numbers 16 and 12 on the Billboard Hot 100 and Cash Box Top 100, respectively.
 In Canada, it reached number 38 on the RPM 100 Hit Tracks chart.
 "Sweat" earned a gold record in Austria, the Netherlands, the UK and the US.
 In Germany, it received a platinum record.

 Music video

 A music video was produced to promote the single, directed by Mathias Jullien.
 In the video, the band performs the song on the beach among bathers.
 They are often seen in front of female dancers and a colorful backdrop in green, red and yellow.
 Other times, the band performs on a stage, in front of a large crowd.
 Occasionally the footage is in black and white.
 The video was later made available on YouTube in 2009, and had generated more than 162 million views as of May 2025.
 Julien would also be directing the video for the group's 1994 hit single "Games People Play".

-Covers and adaptations

-The popularity of the song has resulted in many covers and even parodies.

-The song in Malaysia spawned a parody song by Poe called "Alalalala Tuk (Jangan Saman)" ("Please Officer, Don't Fine Me").

-The winner of season 7 of the German music competition Deutschland sucht den Superstar in 2010 Mehrzad Marashi had it as his debut release after his win.
-The release also featured Mark Medlock winner in the same show in season four in 2007.